-By midnight Geneva time on Tuesday 10 January 2023 each applicant must:
+By midnight Geneva time on Wednesday 10 January 2024 each applicant must:

-- Submit a completed application form available here (take some time to read carefully the requirements and collect information you need); - Attach 2 letters of recommendation to your application form
+- Submit a completed application form available here (take some time to read carefully the requirements and collect information you need); - Attach 2 letters of recommendation to your application form: those letters shall be signed and submitted in PDF format.
+The recommendations shall come from 2 different organisations.

-The Smartsheet application form will indicate to you if your application has been submitted with success, and we encourage you to tick the box at the end of the 'send me a copy of my responses'.
+The Smartsheet application form will indicate to you if your application has been submitted with success, and we encourage you to tick the box at the end of the 'send me a copy of my responses' and or prepare in a separate document to save your work.